nmboavida/Quanta-ETL/README.md

 ### Final Considerations

 The decision to use spark in cluster mode helped cooping with the amount of data handled in this project and the decision to choose 4 core nodes came from the inital estimation that both datasets would take up to 20 GB of space, thus making it impractical to wrangle this data locally.
+Additionally, Spark supports the data science workflow end-to-end, from data ingestion to integration to machine learning and business inteligence applications.
+By using spark we can take advantage out of it's growing machine-learning algorithms library MLl ib.
+Spark has a large online community which subsequently improves the coding experience.

+Airflow makes it easy to monitor the state of a pipeline in their UI.
 Using Airflow enhanced the project experience not just for providing orchestration but also for specifically provide operators that create, manage and terminate the EMR cluster.
+Using Airflow also facilitates the handling of user-specific variables, since variables such as s3_bucket uri and aws credentials can me given directly to airflow.

 ### Addressing Other Scenarios